Rube Goldberg machine: Competitions

-In early 1987, Purdue University in Indiana started the annual National Rube Goldberg Machine Contest, organized by the Phi chapter of Theta Tau, a national engineering fraternity.
+In 1949, Purdue University in Indiana started the annual Rube Goldberg Machine Contest, organized by the Phi chapter of Theta Tau and Triangle Fraternity, which continued until 1955.
+Theta Tau revived the competition in 1983 as a National Engineers Week celebration.
+The competition first went national in 1988.
 In 2009, the Epsilon chapter of Theta Tau established a similar annual contest at the University of California, Berkeley.

 Since around 1997, the kinetic artist Arthur Ganson has been the emcee of the annual "Friday After Thanksgiving" (FAT) competition sponsored by the MIT Museum in Cambridge, Massachusetts.
 Teams of contestants construct elaborate Rube Goldberg style chain-reaction machines on tables arranged around a large gymnasium.
 Each apparatus is linked by a string to its predecessor and successor machine.
 The initial string is ceremonially pulled, and the ensuing events are videotaped in closeup, and simultaneously projected on large screens for viewing by the live audience.
 After the entire cascade of events has finished, prizes are then awarded in various categories and age levels.
 Videos from several previous years' contests are viewable on the MIT Museum website.

-The Chain Reaction Contraption Contest is an annual event hosted at the Carnegie Science Center in Pittsburgh, Pennsylvania in which high school teams each build a Rube Goldberg machine to complete some simple task (which changes from year to year) in 20 steps or more (with some additional constraints on size, timing, safety, etc.).
+The Chain Reaction Contraption Contest is an annual event hosted at the Carnegie Science Center in Pittsburgh, Pennsylvania in which high school teams each build a Rube Goldberg machine to complete some simple task, which changes from year to year, in 20 steps or more, with some additional constraints on size, timing, safety, etc.

-On the TV show Food Network Challenge, competitors in 2011 were once required to create a Rube Goldberg machine out of sugar.

-An event called 'Mission Possible' in the Science Olympiad involves students building a Rube Goldberg-like device to perform a certain series of tasks.

-The Rube Goldberg company holds an annual Rube Goldberg machine contest.

-Similar expressions and artists worldwide

-George Rhoads' kinetic art sculptures, such as Archimedean Excogitation (pictured), share many elements with Rube Goldberg machines.
+The Rube Goldberg Institute holds many annual Rube Goldberg machine contests.
+In addition to the Live Rube Goldberg Machine contest, the Institute holds a number of virtual contests, such as the Virtual Rube Goldberg Machine contest.
+The Institute also holds the "Rube Goldberg Unreal Engine Challenge", a competition in partnership with Epic Games where contestants create a simulated Rube Goldberg machine in the video game engine Unreal Engine, and the "Rube Goldberg NASEF Minecraft Challenge" in partnership with the North America Scholastic Esports Federation where contestants create a simulated Rube Goldberg machine in the video game Minecraft.
+The RGI also holds the "Rube Goldberg Crazy Contraption Cartoon Contest", in which contestants draw a cartoon depicting a Rube Goldberg machine.

+Related

+A "Storm P machine" - the Danish equivalent of a Rube Goldberg machine.